ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Candidate experience is how candidates feel about your company during and after they go through your hiring process.
 Many candidates will do due diligence on your company before applying or interviewing.
 They re likely to look at online forums and social media and see what other candidates or employees who went through your process have to say about you.

-You can t always control what people say about you, but nonetheless, you want to provide the sort of candidate experience that makes them more likely to read good things online, have a great experience themselves, and thus be more inclined to continue with your interviews and accept your offers.
+You can't always control what people say about you, but nonetheless, you want to provide the sort of candidate experience that makes them more likely to read good things online, have a great experience themselves, and thus be more inclined to continue with your interviews and accept your offers.

 #### EQUITABLE OPPORTUNITIES

-There's a saying that people tend to hire people who look like themselves. is is often the result of unsophisticated interview scoring methods that simply rely on an interviewer's gut feeling, and gut feelings are often strongly influenced by unconscious bias. is bias can disadvantage candidates of other races, genders, ethnicities, etc.
+There's a saying that people tend to hire people who look like themselves.
+This is often the result of unsophisticated interview scoring methods that simply rely on an interviewer's gut feeling, and gut feelings are often strongly influenced by unconscious bias. is bias can disadvantage candidates of other races, genders, ethnicities, etc.

 As you design your interview process, you should focus on evaluations based on a rubric that aligns with requirements from a job description, not just an interviewer's gut feeling.
 See the Avoiding Bias section in Interviewing Best Practices, page 63, for more about avoiding biases.